- Overview and Highlights

 - Asian Art

 - Indo-Pacific Art

 Modern and Contemporary Art

-The collection of modern and contemporary art is noteworthy for exemplary works from the 20th century and the early years of the 21st century.
+The collection of modern and contemporary art at the Gallery is noteworthy for exemplary works from the 20th century and the early years of the 21st century.
 Particular strengths are an exceptional group of avant-garde artworks from 1920 to 1940 represented in the Société Anonyme Collection, as well as an outstanding collection of mid-20th-century American paintings.

 About Modern and Contemporary Art

 The early years of the 20th century were characterized in the visual arts by a radical international reassessment of the relationship between vision and representation, as well as of the social and political role of artists in society at large.
 The extraordinary modern collection at the Yale University Art Gallery spans these years of dramatic change and features rich holdings in abstract painting by artists such as Pablo Picasso, Georges Braque, and Wassily Kandinsky, as well as in paintings and sculptures associated with German Expressionism, Russian Constructivism, De Stijl, Dada, and Surrealism.
 Many of these works came to Yale in the form of gifts and bequests from important American collections, including those of Molly and Walter Bareiss, B.S.
 1940s; Stephen Carlton Clark, B.A.
 1903; Mr. and Mrs. Paul Mellon, B.A.
 1929; Katharine Ordway; and John Hay Whitney.